potencia/purrl/README.md

 Removes any set promise library from the configuration.
 When there is no promise library set, the verb methods return `undefined`.
 This option does not utilize any arguments.

+JSON Configuration: Allowed (For the JSON to be valid, you must set `noPromise` to some value.
+The actual value is ignored.
+Do not specify both `promise` and
+`noPromise` in the same JSON configuration.)

     purrl.config('host', 'example.com');
     purrl.config('noPromise');
     purrl.get(); // returns -> undefined